 - Offering emotional, informational, and instrumental support to the clients as they enter and progress through treatment and recovery

 - Assisting in post-treatment maintenance of recovery by directing the client to appropriate support systems and resources (housing, food, clothing, etc.)

-- Conducting intakes, assessments, creating individualized recovery plans with each client, and regularly assessing the client’s progress
+- Conducting intakes, creating individualized recovery plans with clients, and assessing the client’s progress

-- Helping the client buiild a recovery network by helping them build social connections & relationships through support groups, 12-step meetings, and recovery events
+- Helping the client build a recovery network by helping them build social connections & relationships through support groups/meetings and recovery events

 - Minimizing the obstacles to recovery by identifying challenges to and opportunities for long-term recovery